chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 }
 ```

-Another example for the situation when the speficied user does not exist in the source you would return:
+Another example for the situation when the specified user does not exist in the source you would return:

 ```json
 {